mean00/swindle_bootloader_ch32v3x/README.md

 There are several ways to enter DFU:

 - There is a signature in ram upon reboot (0xDEADBEEFCC00FFEEULL at the beginning of RAM)
-- The pin PB2 is pulled down to ground
+- The pin PB7 or PB14 is pulled down to ground
 - The signature of the main firmware is invalid

+While in DFU, the leds connected to PB13, PC13 and/or PA8 will blink

 Firmware signature
 ------------------